apache/cordova-docs/docs/en/edge/guide/platforms/wp8/plugin.md

 # Windows Phone Plugins

-The section provides details for how to implement plugin code on the Windows Phone platform.
-See Application Plugins for an overview of how to structure the plugin and implement its common JavaScript interface.
+The section provides details for how to implement native plugin code on the Windows Phone platform.
+Before reading this, see Application Plugins for an overview of the plugin's structure and its common JavaScript interface.
+This section continues to demonstrate the sample _echo_ plugin that communicates from the Cordova webview to the native platform and back.

 Writing a plugin for Cordova on Windows Phone requires a basic understanding of Cordova's architecture.
 Cordova-WP7 consists of a